What is the Best CMS for E-commerce?

-Although Drupal isn’t designed primarily for ecommerce, it may be used in conjunction with several plugins and frameworks to provide eCommerce features.
+Although Drupal isn’t designed primarily for e-commerce, it may be used in conjunction with several plugins and frameworks to provide eCommerce features.
 It is, in fact, one of the most frequently used open-source content management systems, rivalling WordPress and Joomla in popularity.
 Unfortunately, Drupal is not very user-friendly for folks who don’t have a lot of programming experience (though this is steadily changing for the better).

-Drupal commerce, being a Best CMS for E-commerce, provides a lot of freedom.
+Drupal commerce, being the Best CMS for E-commerce, provides a lot of freedom.
 You get the best of both worlds when you combine it with the BigCommerce plugin: a fully configurable interface and a fully hosted backend.

 4. Joomla is number four.

 Joomla is yet another open-source content management system that allows users to create and publish websites.
 While commerce isn’t built-in to Joomla, there are a variety of free extensions that can help you convert your site into an ecommerce store.

 Sitecore is a prominent digital experience platform that blends design and editing capabilities with content, commerce, marketing automation, and customization.
 Merchants can use the platform to create digital storefront experiences and deliver customised commerce trips.
 You can integrate headless commerce capabilities with Sitecore’s robust, built-in content experiences with the BigCommerce plugin for Sitefront.

 6. Magento is number six